Ex-SC DOT commissioner Hardee lied but did not take bribes, feds say

 The sentencing memorandum does not say how many payments were made to Hardee.
 Neither does it say what the payments were for.

+The filing also said that CW1 agreed to help the FBI in its investigation of Hardee.
+CW1 made and recorded calls to Hardee, warning him the FBI was looking into the payments Hardee had gotten from CW1.

+During various phone calls and a meeting, Hardee told CW1 to claim the payments were for an unrecorded loan or for “previous work Hardee performed for CW1’s business,” the filing said.
+Finally, Hardee told CW1 to destroy emails that mentioned the payments “before the FBI could find them,” the filing said.

-The 71-year-old Hardee of Columbia served two stints — from 1998 to 2007 and from 2014 to 2018 — on the governing commission of the S.C.
+Hardee served two stints — from 1998 to 2007 and from 2014 to 2018 — on the governing commission of the S.C.
 Department of Transportation, helping make decisions about how to spend billions of dollars on state roads.
 He was a former commission vice-chairman.

 Like many S.C. public officials, Hardee even had a road named after him — the John N. Hardee Expressway at the Columbia Metropolitan Airport.